Frigade

 What does switching from WalkMe look like?

 The most common path starts with a WalkMe renewal landing.
-The overlay library has decayed faster than the team or services partner can keep up with, and the six-figure license stops making sense for the share of the platform that's actually in use.
+The overlay library has decayed faster than the team or services partner can keep up with, and the six-figure license stops making sense for the share of the platform that's in use.
 Switching to Frigade is one script tag and a few days, instead of another six-month implementation.

 A smaller number of teams keep WalkMe for the third-party app overlays it was originally bought for, and run Frigade for everything happening inside their own product.
 The two don't conflict at the data layer.
-The savings most buyers underestimate is the dedicated WalkMe expert (often a six-figure FTE) the agent quietly replaces.
+The savings most buyers underestimate is the dedicated WalkMe expert (often a six-figure FTE) the agent replaces.

 Step 1